mocnik-science/geogrid.js/README.md

 ## Use the Library

-To load the library, include the following in your header:
+To load the library, include the following in the header of your HTML file:
 ```html
 <script src="https://unpkg.com/geogrid.js"></script>
 ```

-In addition, the library `geogrid.js` requires some further libraries to be loaded:
+In addition, the library `geogrid.js` requires the following libraries to be loaded:

 * [Leaflet](http://leafletjs.com)
 * [PixiJS](http://www.pixijs.com)